-“A lot of people’s anxiety is triggered by emotions and relationship-related issues,” says Kareen Patterson, who manages the Shift program.
-“Lovingkindness is a way to flip the script on the negative emotional churning you get when you’re constantly replaying an argument or a confrontation – or the fear in anticipation of this kind of conflict – by replacing those negative feelings with positive emotions.”
+“Interpersonal relationships can be a significant trigger for anxiety,” says Kareen Patterson, who manages the Shift program.
+“Loving-kindness is a way to flip the script on the negative emotional churning you get when you’re constantly replaying an argument or a confrontation – or the fear in anticipation of this kind of conflict – by replacing those negative feelings with positive emotions.”

 It’s also a way of letting go of the thoughts and feelings which doesn’t necessarily require forgiveness or a resolving of the situation, adds Patterson.

 The practice is simple.
 You close your eyes and imagine someone whom you’re having difficulty or conflict with.
 This may be someone you know well or someone you had a brief, single encounter with but whom you feel affected you negatively.
 Picture them in your mind.
 Wish them the following phrases of lovingkindness.